mjgp2/pgkron/README.md

-# pgkron - an RDS compatible replacement for pg_cron
+# pgkron - an RDS compatible alternative to pg_cron

+RDS does not support pg_cron :(

 Specify jobs as SQL to run with an interval (i.e. schedule the next run for a specific interval after the current job execution finishes).